glowkeeper/glowkeeper.github.io/public/assets/posts/poetry/moles.md

 Which they often put in their gob,
 But unlike my lovely missus,
 They're not allowed a go on my...

+Knobs are also useful on amps,
+So the volume can slowly build up,
+To eleven; so next door shouts,
+"For **** sake!
+Shut the **** up!"

+My missus, moles, and small hard things,
+Worth celebrating, just for a while!
+Forget the large difficult things,
+'cause small hard things make my missus smile.

 **2 December, 2023**